 - Plant Light or Fluorescent Tube Light

 - Place the soil-free mix in the mixing bowl/bucket.
 You’ll need about 16 cups of moistened mix for every standard tray if using regular inserts (as pictured).
-If you’re buying mix in small 9L bags (such as the Pro-Mix pictured above), one bag will fill 2 trays of inserts with mix.
+If you’re buying mix in small 9L bags (such as the Pro-Mix pictured above), one bag will fill 2 trays of inserts with the mix.

 - Moisten the soil-free mix with filtered water.
 Add enough moisture so that the mix is damp, but not dripping wet.
 Mix very well with the trowel.
 It should be crumbly and moist.